John-W-Stevens/feel-the-mern/README.md

 		npm run start
 	}

-##### THE FUNCTIONS ABOVE NEED TO BE ADDED TO ./zshrc

 After adding these functions, run: { source ~/.zshrc } (or the equivilent for bash)

 As you can see from the zsh functions, FTM will look for scripts in ~/feel-the-mern I put them there so I can use them every time I start a project.
 You can of course put these files wherever you want provided you change the paths in the zsh functions.

+This is a work in progress!